Discover Museums for Free

-Museums and galleries are magical places that can transport you to unknown worlds.
+Museums and galleries are magical places that can transport you to unknown worlds, but this time you will get a tour around museums for free.
 From reconstructed dinosaur skeletons to Michelangelo’s Creation of Adam, there is an exhibit out there to spark everyone’s interest.

 The Smithsonian: The National Museum of Natural History in Washington D.C., USA

 The Smithsonian Museum is world-renowned and on many people’s bucket lists.
 The museum’s mission is to promote understanding of the natural world and our place in it.

 The museum stewards a collection of 145 million specimens and artifacts.
 Most of the Smithsonian’s exhibits are free to the public, and their virtual tours are incredibly impressive.

 One of their most exciting exhibits is a 31,000-square-foot fossil hall that shows how the Earth’s distant past is connected to the present.

 There are over 700 specimens including a tyrannosaurus rex, a woolly mammoth, and even some early insects.